gottfried-github/nodejs-ecommerce--sketch/notes.md

 In `validate`, I don't check whether `itemInitial` is present in the fields before passing them to `_validateBSON`, because which fields should be validated against BSON is not the concern of `validate`: it's the concern of `_validateBSON`.
 Henceforth, `_validateBSON` should handle it itself.
 Before it handled it implicitly, because `ObjectId` just generates a new id if passed `undefined` or `null`.
 But handling it explicitly makes the code a bit more accessible.
 ## What if `itemInitial` is set, but is `null` or `undefined`?
 Again, `ObjectId` simply generates a new id if passed either of those - hence generating no error.
 But for the case that `_validateBSON` is designed for this is not appropriate: `itemInitial` must be an existing value, that should be a valid `objectId`.
 But, `_validateBSON` is a private method, used only by `validate`, which makes sure that `itemInitial`, if any, is a string, before passing the fields to `_validateBSON`.

+# `_product`, testing `_update`: the order of `validateObjectId` and `containsId` doesn't matter
+It doesn't matter which of the methods is called first and which is second.
+What matters: is that the data they return, if truthy, is thrown by `_update`, before `update` gets called.
+Thus, it doesn't matter whether one of the methods has been called before the other returned the truthy value.